mindspore-ai/docs/docs/lite/docs/source_en/use/post_training_quantization.md

 ## Weight Quantization

 Weight quantization supports mixed bit quantization, as well as fixed bit quantization between 1 and 16.
 The lower the number of bits, the greater the model compression rate, but the accuracy loss is usually larger.
-The following describes the use and effects of weighting.
+The following describes how to use weight quantization and its effects.

 ### Mixed Bit Weight Quantization